I've been a full-time photographer for over 12 years now, and have had an incredible journey full of twists and turns along the way.

 I originally attended UBC with the goal of becoming a pediatric neonatologist (ie. newborn doctor specialist), but ended up moving across the continent to follow my fiancé after graduation.
 While planning our wedding, I became a writer for a New York-based wedding planning company, and began photographing to supplement my articles.
 My images were noticed by some prominent photographers, and with encouragement, grew from there.

 Many years of blood, sweat, and tears later, I became one of the most popular wedding photographers in the province and won the national editor's choice award three years straight for my superior imagery and quality of service for my customers.
-I had always done family and baby portraiture as a sideline, but after losing a twin pregnancy due to adrenal fatigue from stress during a 36-wedding year, I changed direction and opened up a baby studio instead.
+I reached a CMPRO level designation, and had my work featured in magazines and publications across North American and Europe.

 This background makes me ultra sensitive and empathetic, and always willing to lend a shoulder (or secret baby-whispering tip!) to expecting and new moms.
 It is such an incredible journey to parenthood, and I am so privileged to get to capture it.